Voting in Vermont

 Vermont voters retain the right to vote during and after any period of incarceration.
 If you have a past conviction, learn more about your eligibility to vote.

 All voters are eligible to vote absentee/by mail in Vermont; no excuse is needed.

 Early Voting In Vermont

-Vermont offers in-person absentee voting.
+Vermont offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins at least 45 days before a primary or general election and at least 20 days before a municipal election and ends the day before the election.
+Early voting is available 45 days before a primary or general election and 20 days before a municipal election that uses the Australian ballot.

 Primary Elections In Vermont